Mexico telecoms regulator reins in Slim and his empire

 ($1 = 13.1454 Mexican pesos)

-(Additional reporting and writing by Gabriel Stargardter and Alexandra Alper; Editing by Simon Gardner, Kieran Murray, Dave Graham, Ken Wills & Kim Coghill)
+(Additional reporting by Christine Murray and Alexandra Alper; Editing by Simon Gardner, Kieran Murray and Andre Grenon)